What Side of the House Do You Plant Hydrangeas?

 The branch will form its rooting system in a few months.
 Check for roots by gently pulling on the buried part.
 Once roots have developed, transplant the new plant to its permanent location.

 Hydrangeas are beloved for their large, attractive blooms and lush leaves.
-But they require specific care to thrive and produce their best flowers.
+But Hydrangeas need specific care to thrive and produce their best flowers.
 Here are essential tips for caring for hydrangeas:

 - Keep the soil constantly moist but not wet.
 Hydrangeas have shallow root systems.
 They need regular watering, especially during dry periods.